 First, mariner transposon-led mutagenesis of a GFP reporter construct will be used to indicate genes of interest.
 Presumably, were the transposon to interrupt a gene that represses bS21-2 then the GFP abundance would increase, and this will be caught either by colony color changes or through fluorescence readings on a 96-well plate.
 Subsequently, mutants with higher abundance of bS21-2 will be sequenced and analyzed to reveal potential regulatory proteins.

-In a biochemical approach, we will attempt to identity proteins that directly bind the rpsU2 5′ UTR.
-Specifically, we will obtain a synthesized version of the rpsU2 5′ UTR containing a 3´ biotin tag.
-We will incubate this with cell lysates and isolate any RNA-protein complexes by immunoprecipitation using streptavidin beads.
-Any associated proteins will be identified using mass spectrometry, generating a list of potential proteins that may regulate the protein abundance of bS21-2.
+In a biochemical approach, we could attempt to identity proteins that directly bind the rpsU2 5′ UTR.
+Specifically, we would obtain a synthesized version of the rpsU2 5′ UTR containing a 3´ biotin tag.
+We would incubate this with cell lysates and isolate any RNA-protein complexes by immunoprecipitation using streptavidin beads.
+Associated proteins will be identified using mass spectrometry, generating a list of proteins that interact with the bS21-2 transcript and may regulate the protein abundance of bS21-2.
 These can be further characterized through standard genetic knockout studies.

 3. What genetic elements influence the production of bS21-1 and bS21-3?